+Cathodic Protection:

-Cathodic Protection: In accordance with OPSD 1109.011 and as noted below:
+In accordance with OPSD 1109.011 and as noted below:

 Appurtenances Method of Protection

-i) Piping Not required.
+ii) Piping Not required.

-ii) Hydrants One anode per each (see hydrant standard drawing OPSD 1105.010).
+iii) Hydrants One anode per each (see hydrant

+standard drawing OPSD 1105.010).

-iii) Services
+iv) Services

-• Each copper service One anode per each service.
-One anode installed per each curb stop and main stop.
+Each copper service One anode per each service.

+Each non-metallic service One anode installed per each curb

+stop and main stop.

-iv) Valves Sacrificial zinc nuts.
+v) Valves Sacrificial zinc nuts.

-v) Fittings (epoxy coated) Sacrificial zinc nuts

-Fittings (no coating) One anode per each or sacrificial zinc
+vi) Fittings (epoxy coated) One anode per each and sacrificial Fittings (no coating) zinc nuts. vii)Mechanical Restraints Sacrificial zinc nuts

-nuts.

-- Anode sizes shall be 5.5 kg for watermain appurtenances up to and including 300 mm diameter and 11.0 kg for watermain appurtenances greater than 300 mm. - Anodes for steel pipe encasement shall be 11.0 kg for all sizes. - Sacrificial zinc nuts shall be of the protecto-cap type and installed on each bolt.
+- Anode sizes shall be 5.5 kg for watermain appurtenances up to and including 300 mm diameter and 11.0 kg for watermain appurtenances greater than 300 mm. - Anodes for steel pipe encasement shall be 11.0 kg for all sizes. - Sacrificial zinc nuts shall be of the protecto-cap type and installed on each bolt. - Denso tape shall be applied to appurtenances when specified by the Municipality.